“What’s in your sandwich? It looks gross.”

 If you have a long growing season, you can simply direct sow them.
 Folks around my area of the Ozarks and south know that heat comes quickly in the spring and doesn’t let up for a long time.
 We may be sweaty, but at least we are growing eggplant that is hearty!

 If you’ve direct-seeded your crop, you should expect rewards for your effort around 100 to 150 days from sowing.
 Transplanted seedlings will be ready sooner.
 Some people’s bad perceptions of the flavor of eggplant may come from eating eggplant harvested too late.
 While eggplant is sweet, tender, and soft-seeded during its youth, old eggplant is bitter and features rock-hard seeds.
+You should avoid harvesting an eggplant that has wrinkly skin, as this is a sign of dehydration.
+Additionally, if the eggplant has yellow or orange skin and remains indented when touched, it is over-ripe.

 Of course, don’t mourn if you do find a fruit that has lost its luster.
 Leave it a little longer until it is dull and slightly yellowed, and you can get your seeds for next year.